CGAT-Group/DICAST/docs/source/get-started/run/config.rst

 gffname
 	| the genome gff3 annotation that you use for mapping and alternative splicing analysis

-The fasta, gtf and gff3 files could be downloaded from `Ensembl <http://ftp.ensembl.org/pub/release-104/>`_
+The reference genome, annotation file and gff3 files could be downloaded from `Ensembl <http://ftp.ensembl.org/pub/release-104/>`_